 Given that Dr Flint spotted the problem, which was revealed in the Sunday Times, as early as 1993, how did the diary 'survive'?
 Simple.
 By Shirley Harrison falsely claiming that she had located an example of "one off" to mean unique from the 1860s.
 In fact, no such example existed and it transpired that she had never seen such an example.
 Yet this magic trick by Harrison sufficiently duped everyone including Feldman, and thus Feldman's principal disciple, Mitchell himself, for more than 20 years until I exposed the "one off" hoax in 2016.

 More than 30 years since the emergence of the diary, we now have access to multiple digital databases of documents from the nineteenth century, as well as multiple dictionaries and phrase books whose job is to record the dates of origin of words and expressions, and not a single example of "one off instance" or any similar expression, or any usage of "one off" to mean a unique, singular or unrepeatable instance has been located from the nineteenth century.
 The earliest documented appearance of "one off job" is from 1912, while the earliest documented reference of "one off" to mean something or someone unique, other than a job (or pattern or casting), and thus used in a metaphorical sense, is from 1946, some 58 years after Maybrick is supposed to have used it in 1888.
-The earliest known written use of the expression "one off instance" is, strangely enough, as late as 1981.
-Is it in any way realistic that James Maybrick wrote down the expression "one off instance" and then no one used the expression "one off" in a similar way, to refer to a unique occasion, event, instance or person, for almost 60 years, with no one currently known to have used that exact expression again for more than 90 years?
+The earliest known written use of the expression "one off instance" is, strangely enough, as late as 1981 [now found from 1976].
+Is it in any way realistic that James Maybrick wrote down the expression "one off instance" and then no one used the expression "one off" in a similar way, to refer to a unique occasion, event, instance or person, for almost 60 years, with no one currently known to have used that exact expression again for about 90 years?

 Of course not.
 Yet the extraordinary thing is that "one off instance" does not stand on its own.
 There are three other expressions whereby Maybrick is the first person known to have put them in writing.

-• No documented written example of "bumbling buffoon" has so far been located before 1949.
+No documented written example of "bumbling buffoon" has so far been located before 1949.
 No written use of 'bumbling' in this way to mean incompetent, or similar, has been located before 1909.

-• No documented written example of "spreads mayhem" has so far been located before 1979, albeit that "mayhem spreads" has been found in 1976, "spread mayhem" has been found in 1969 and "spreading mayhem" has been found in 1946 (and the earliest known use of "mayhem" to mean a commotion goes back 1933).
+No documented written example of "spreads mayhem" has so far been located before 1979, albeit that "mayhem spreads" has been found in 1976, "spread mayhem" has been found in 1969 and "spreading mayhem" has been found in 1946 (and the earliest known use of "mayhem" to mean a commotion goes back 1933).

 .

-• No documented written example of "top myself" has so far been located before 1929 ("top himself" has been found in 1877 and "topped himself" in 1912 but there is no known first person written example of the exact expression "top myself" prior to 1929).
+No documented written example of "top myself" has so far been located before 1929 ("top himself" has been found in 1877 and "topped himself" in 1912 but there is no known first person written example of the exact expression "top myself" prior to 1929).

 What the diary defenders want us to believe is that James Maybrick is the very first known person to have put all these four expressions into writing and, in some cases, no one else did so again, as far as is known, for the number of years specified, being more than 50 years for "one off", more than 60 hears for 'bumbling buffoon', more than 90 years for "spreads mayhem" and more than 40 years for "top myself".